As the days get shorter and the long, dark nights of winter settle in, a lot of people find their mood gets darker, too.

 1. Lighten up.

-1. Lighten up.
 Your body and your brain are craving more daylight, which makes your body release the feel-good hormone serotonin.
 Walk outside during the day, even when it’s cold, to get some sun exposure.
 Sitting closer to windows during the day can also help you get an extra dose of sunshine.
 Doctors usually recommend that people with SAD use a light box (a special light that simulates daylight) for 30 minutes per day.
-Using a light box may boost your mood even if you haven’t been diagnosed with SAD, but keep in mind they can be pretty pricey.
+Using a light box may boost your mood even if you haven’t been diagnosed with SAD, but keep in mind they can be pretty pricey, and need to be used in a specific way.
 Everybody, however, can get out during the daytime, even for just a few minutes.
 You may feel your worst in the morning, but make an effort to open up the curtains and soak in the morning rays.
 Remember: hibernation is for bears, not you!

-5. Help others.
 Volunteering your time to help someone else can improve mental health and how satisfied you feel with your life.
 Help out a local organization.
 Clean out your closet and donate the clothes you’ve grown out of.
 Put in some extra effort around the house to help out your family.
-Do something nice for a friend.
+Do something kind for a friend.
 The possibilities are endless!

-6. Stay social.
-You may feel inclined to spend more time alone, but spending time with friends and loved ones can have a serious impact on your mood.
-If you begin flaking on your friends more during the fall and winter, ask someone to encourage you to keep those commitments.
+You may feel inclined to spend more time alone.
+However, spending time with friends and loved ones can have a serious impact on your mood.
+If you begin flaking on your friends more during the fall and winter, ask someone to help you keep those commitments.